scality/spark/scripts/FSCK/README.md

-# SOFS file system check
+# SOFS file system consistency check

 ### Run a full listkeys of the customer DATA RING